574n13y/Dev_Ops/Day15.md

 🔸 Networking Question:
 What is ARP (Address Resolution Protocol), and how does it help devices on a local network communicate with each other?
+- ARP, or Address Resolution Protocol, is used to map a device’s IP address to its MAC (Media Access Control) address on a local network.
+When a device needs to communicate with another on the same subnet, it sends an ARP request, essentially asking, "Who has this IP address?"
+The device with that IP responds with its MAC address, enabling direct communication over the Ethernet network.

+- This mapping is crucial for local communication because while IP addresses facilitate identification within a network layer, MAC addresses are essential for data-link layer interactions on a physical network.
+Devices maintain an ARP cache, so they don’t have to repeatedly send requests for known addresses.

 🔸 DevOps Question:
 How do configuration management tools like Ansible or Chef work in a DevOps environment, and how do they help ensure consistency across servers?